Selfnet/multivault/README.md

 * if you define `ssh_hop` inside the ldap section of the config `.multivault.yml` the command is run on the server specified by the hostname.
+So you not need ldapsearch to be installed.
   To get this to work, you must have login access to this server.
 SSH_CONFIG is also used by this method.

 ## For developers

+* Only do this in a virtualenv.

     pip install -e .[dev]

+    make dev

 * this installs the development environment of multivault
   * packages like
     * `pylint`
     * `pep8`
     * `autopep8`
-    * `ldap3`
-    * `paramiko`
   * if they are not already satisfied

 ## Known Issues